semitoneharmonies/hundo-leago/STATUS.md

 ### Blind Auctions
 - Core auction flow works
 - Auction rollover is scheduled for Sunday at 4:00 PM PT
-  - Rollover was triggered manually last week; automatic rollover still needs confirmation
-- Issues to address:
-  - Teams can currently place multiple bids on the same free agent
-    → new bids should replace the previous bid
-  - Bids from completed auctions are still visible to teams
-    → these should be deleted after auction rollover

 ### Roster Panel
 - Functional and usable